 Besides the green rolling hills, it is all about wine – what wine lover does not dream of visiting Italy and trying all the different wines?
 The biggest wine producer in Italy has also opened its own relais – perfect for anyone who wants to combine a vacation with wine tasting!

-Yes, Croatia also has a long history of wine production, and if you drive through Croatia, you will find many vineyards along the way – but when competing against Italy, Croatia gets the short end of the stick.
+Yes, Croatia also has a long history of wine production.
+If you drive through Croatia, you will find many vineyards along the way – but when competing against Italy, Croatia gets the short end of the stick.

 Where to Go?
 Croatia or Italy?

-This comparison is totally based on my own judgement – of course, I tried to back it up here and there with facts, BUT please do not take it too personally.
+This comparison is totally based on my own judgment.
+Of course, I tried to back it up here and there with facts, BUT please do not take it too personally.

 It should help you find the perfect destination – we are all different and are all looking for different things when traveling.
 Both share a lot of similarities, but also some differences.

-I do like both countries and have enjoyed my times there.
-But of course, it is not only we humans that are different, but also our countries.
+I do like both countries and have enjoyed my time there.
+But of course, it is not only we humans that are different but also our countries.
 Maybe you agree, or maybe you disagree and have had different experiences.
 Either way, don’t take my opinion for fact, though I try to be as honest as I can be!